jakobevangelista/nextauth-clerk-migration/README.md

 ### 6. Migrate Data Access Patterns (/src/app/page.tsx)

 Update all data access patterns to use Clerk's auth() instead of NextAuth's auth().
-While the migration is happening, we will use the external_id (or use the patched auth helper) from clerk in order to retrieve data.
+While the migration is happening, we will use the external_id (or use the patched auth helper) from Clerk in order to retrieve data.

 ```diff
 - import { auth } from "@/auth";